mitre-attack/attack-data-model/docusaurus/docs/explanation/attack-specification-overview.md

 **Understanding the structure and purpose of the ATT&CK specification**

-The ATT&CK specification defines the formal structure, semantics, and constraints that govern how MITRE ATT&CK® data is represented, validated, and consumed.
+The ATT&CK specification defines the formal structure, semantics, and constraints that govern how MITRE ATT&CK data is represented, validated, and consumed.
 Understanding the specification's design philosophy and architecture is crucial for working effectively with ATT&CK data and building robust applications that leverage the ATT&CK framework.

 ## What is the ATT&CK Specification?